-Each week three members give their prepared speech.
-Members typically work from one of our self-paced manuals on speeches to expand their communication skills.
+Each week three members give a prepared speech.
+Members typically work from Pathways, Toastmaster's learning curriculum, to expand their communication skills.

 This is where we practice thinking on our feet.
-The Table Topics Master, introduces a series of questions.
-Each participating member then answers one question with a 1-to-2 minute response.
+The Table Topics Master asks questions to members and guests, who answer with a 1 to 2 minute response.

 Punctuality is important, and we pride ourselves in running a tight meeting.
 Our Timer helps us to do just that.

-We provide refreshments during break of every meeting.
+We provide refreshments during a break every meeting.
 Enjoy the snacks and socialize with your fellow toastmasters.